edinburgh-napier/set09121/lectures/lecture19.md

 ---

-# Use Bitwise Operators When You Can
+# Bitwise Operators

 - Remembering that the CPU works in binary can be beneficial.
 - Certain operations can be done using bitshift, bitwise and, and bitwise or.
 - These operations are much faster than a multiply, equality, etc.
+- Compiler is smart enough to detect this, so you write readable code

 ```cpp
     x = y * 8;